ImgBotApp/InternetNL/detail/web/tls/cert-signature/verdict/good_en.md

-The certificate of your website is signed using a sufficiently secure hash algorithm.
+Your website certificate is signed using a sufficiently secure hash algorithm.